808-Dev/NFT-Miner/README.md

 <h1>WTF is the logo?!</h1>

 His name is Monki and that was very mean.
 He works hard to do whatever he does.
 Say sorry.

+<h1>Deprecated?
+Why?</h1>

+1. I didn't have to make this.
+2. I have a life.
+3. I have other projects I began work on (Sparro Ticketing Suite and the real Budgi.net)
+4. People complain about memes and start saying "YoU MaDe A vIrUs!" when I'm just too cheap to register my app :/

 <img src="https://github.com/808-Dev/NFT-Miner/blob/main/assets/monki.png" width="200px" height="250px">